German Blood Certificate

 A German Blood Certificate (German: Deutschblütigkeitserklärung) was a document provided by Nazi leader Adolf Hitler to Mischlinge (those with partial Jewish heritage), declaring them deutschblütig (of German blood).
 This practice was begun sometime after the Nuremberg Laws of 1935, and allowed exemption from most of Germany's racial laws.

 Mischling is a term used during the Third Reich era in Germany to denote people deemed to have partial Jewish ancestry.
 This word literally means "mixling", a derogatory loanword describing one who is "mixed".

 In order to join the Nazi party and get a certificate, the candidate had to prove through baptismal records that all direct ancestors born since 1750 were not Jewish, or they could apply for a German Blood Certificate.

-These certificates were 300 mm (11¾ in) by 210 mm (8¼ in), with a signature on the front and the red seal of the Office of Racial Research of the Nazi Party.
+These certificates were 300 × 210 mm, with a signature on the front and the red seal of the Office of Racial Research of the Nazi Party.
 The back listed the ancestry of the individual concerned, back to the grandparents of the father and the mother.